 First and foremost, there’s visibility.
 Most articles from a special issue are published on ScienceDirect.
-This research platform has more than 2.5 million visitors every day, and almost 40 research article downloads every second.
-Of those, special issue articles are downloaded twice as much as regular journal articles within 24 h of publishing on the platform.
+This research platform has more than 2.5 million daily visitors, and almost 40 research article downloads every second.
+Of those, special issue articles are downloaded twice as much as regular journal articles within 24 h of being published on the platform.

 Collaborating and publishing with your peers is a great way to utilize your network and tap into different perspectives in your field.
 This can also contribute to your work having a long-term impact since your article in a special issue can often mean that more readers will find your research.

 How can I publish in the special issue?

 If you are interested in proposing a special issue, first decide on a topic or theme, and then select a journal.
 It’s best to do some preliminary research on any specific guidelines required by the journal you select.
 Also, check the Guide for Authors of the journal you are considering.